Before going to theatre for an operation, there are a number of things that need to be addressed:

 - HbA1C (within the last 3 months) for people with known diabetes

-- U&Es for people risk of acute kidney injury
+- U&Es for patients at risk of developing an acute kidney injury or electrolyte abnormalities (e.g., taking diuretics)

 - FBC may be required if there is possible anaemia, cardiovascular or kidney disease